fhirest/fhirest/pg-store/README.md

 # Postgresql storage implementation
-Default storage implementation in the FhirEST using PostgreSQL as the backing database.
+Default storage implementation in the FHIRest using PostgreSQL as the backing database.
 Resources are saved ‘as-is’ in json format.
 Resources tables are partitioned of a common table.
 Module will automatically read conformance configuration and create needed table structure and partitions based on StructureDefinition resource.